Thursday Partly cloudy. Winds W/SW and light increasing to 15 to 20 km/h in the late evening.

 Friday Partly cloudy.
 Winds W 25 to 35 km/h.
 Sun protection not recommended, UV Index predicted to reach 2 [Low].

 Saturday Partly cloudy.
-Light winds becoming W 20 to 30 km/h during the day then becoming light during the evening.
+Winds W 20 to 30 km/h tending SW 15 to 20 km/h early in the morning then becoming light in the morning.

 Northeast Weather Forecasts

 |Frost then sunny

 A tropical cyclone may form in Australian waters during the next 24 hours, although the system will have little impact on our mainland.

 Parts of eastern and southeast Australia experienced their coldest temperatures in at least six months this morning.

 Tasmania's heritage buildings are taking a battering from gusty winds they were not designed to withstand.